Sixth Form Documents & Procedures

 Presentation Skills for Students by Joan van Emden and Lucinda Becker.

 There are some excellent revision & study skills resources available online.
 Many of these are university based and we have added a couple of links below of our favourites;

-The University of Bradford too has lots of excellent advice on its ‘Study Skills’ website:
+The University of Leeds too has lots of excellent advice on its 'Academic Skills’ website: